top of page

 A New Approach

 TJED is kind of like a mix between classically-based schooling, unschooling, and Charlotte Mason.
-It is more structured than unschooling, but much less rigorous than Well-Trained Mind in the elementary years.
+It is more structured than unschooling, but much less rigorous than Well-Trained Mind in the elementary years, especially.
 TJED focuses on creating an environment where children are inspired to learn.
 Rather than forcing children to fulfill our own agendas for their learning, TJED allows children to develop their own interests and then pursue them passionately.
-You can read about the 7 Keys to Great Teaching on the TJED site here.

-There is also a huge focus in TJED on the parents focusing on their own educations, which serves as a great example for the kids to want to further their own educations.
+There is also a huge focus in TJED on the parents focusing on their own educations.
+This serves as a great example for the kids to want to further their own educations.
 This really works.
-The more the kids see me doing my own reading, studying, and writing, the more they naturally want to do those things themselves, without any of the pressure that I was putting on them before.
-My daughter is learning huge amounts about things that are interesting to her on her own initiative, and I am getting to learn lots myself rather than focusing so much on her curriculum.
+The more the kids have seen me reading, studying, and writing, the more they naturally wanted to do those things themselves, without any of the pressure that I was putting on them before.
+My kids have learned tremendously about their own interests on their own initiative, and I have been able to take my own learning to a much deeper level rather than focusing so much on their curriculum.

 Want to read more about our journey with TJED (Leadership Education)?